Christopher Morel Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.42 team ERA that ranks 18th among all MLB pitching staffs.
+- The Mets have the 18th-ranked team ERA across all MLB pitching staffs (4.41).

-- The right-hander last appeared on Thursday against the Kansas City Royals, when he tossed six innings, allowing six earned runs while giving up eight hits.
+- Mets pitchers combine to surrender 138 total home runs at a clip of 1.2 per game (to rank 18th in the league).

+- In his last time out on Friday, the lefty threw three scoreless innings against the Baltimore Orioles while surrendering one hit.

-- In 16 games this season, the 36-year-old has put up an ERA of 6.60, with 6.1 strikeouts per nine innings.
-Opponents are hitting .299 against him.
+- In 18 games this season, the 27-year-old has put up a 5.65 ERA and 9.5 strikeouts per nine innings, while allowing a batting average of .300 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.